 Skip to content

 This guide covers the basics of setting up and using Vue Flow.
-You'll learn how to install Vue Flow, configure it, and utilize it within your own projects.
+You'll learn how to install Vue Flow, configure it, and create your first flowchart.

 Prerequisites